 - Two semesters of Academic Probation (or the equivalent four semesters of Academic Warning) results in dismissal from the College.
 Students may apply for readmission after showing evidence of improved ability to engage the academic program at Christendom College.
 Please contact the Academic Dean for more details.

-Committed to creating an individualized, personal plan for success with each student, Christendom College offers the academic resources to assist your student in his academic pursuits.
+Committed to creating an individualized, personal plan for success with each student, Christendom College offers the academic resources to assist your student in their academic pursuits.
 Please encourage your student to take advantage of these resources:

 - Writing Center: All students can bring their class papers to the Writing Center Staff, open five nights a week in the St. John the Evangelist Library (Room 208), for review.
 The students working in the Writing Center are hand-picked by English professor Dr. Lisa Marciano, and they are the “best of the best” at writing papers.
 They will work with students on paper topics, structuring outlines, proofreading, and editing.
 Their offerings are invaluable!